openhab/website/blog/2025-07-21-openhab-5-0-release.md

 ### Regenerate Rules from Templates

+_Ravi Nadahar ([@Nadahar](https://)), openHAB Contributor_

+Previously, rules created from rule templates were static and could not be updated if the template was changed.
+It was necessary to delete and recreate the rules from the template to apply any updates or changes to the parameters used in the template. openHAB 5.0 introduces a new feature that allows you to regenerate rules from templates, making it easier to keep your rules up to date with the latest changes in the templates.
+This also allows you to change the parameters used in the template without having to delete and recreate the rules.

+You can find more details in [the documentation](/docs/tutorial/rules_basic.html#updates-to-templates).

 ### Copy DSL & YAML Definition: Connecting UI with Text Configuration

 _Jimmy Tanagra ([@jimtng](https://github.com/jimtng)), openHAB Maintainer_